Veteran drag act, 84, set for Pride

 Video

-At 84 years old, Maisie Trollette could be one of the oldest performing drag acts in the UK.
+At 84 years old, Maisie Trollette could be the oldest performing drag act in the UK.

 She has been a feature of the Brighton Pride parade since it started in 1973.